Deer Lick, Oklahoma

 Deer Lick is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
 The population was 46 at the 2010 census.

 Geography

 Deer Lick is located in central Delaware County, 4 mi northeast of Jay, the county seat.
 According to the United States Census Bureau, the Deer Lick CDP has a total area of 2.47 km2, all land.

 Demographics

+Education

+It is in the Jay Public Schools school district.